ReInHerit/image_restoration/README.md

 ## How it works

-### 1) LANDING PAGE
+### LANDING PAGE
 Click or '**Start to restore**' button to start the demo

-### 2) INPUT PAGE
+### INPUT PAGE
-- Click on **BROWSE button** to select the images to upload.
+- Click on **BROWSE** button to select the images to upload.
 You can upload multiple images at the same time.
 After uploading, you can click on the image to see the original image and the restored image.
 - Select the image or images you want to restore and click Open.
 - The selected images will be shown in the browser with 2 checkbox buttons.
   - If a photo has scratches or damage that needs to be repaired, select the '**with scratches**' checkbox.
   - And if the image with scratches has a DPI (dots per inch) of 300 or higher, select the checkbox labeled '**is HD**'.
-- If you need, you can select again on  **BROWSE button** to upload more images from the same folder.
+- If you need, you can select again on  **BROWSE** button to upload more images from the same folder.
-- When you are ok with the selection, click on the '**PROCESS**' button to start the restoration process.<br>
+- When you are ok with the selection, click on the **PROCESS** button to start the restoration process.<br>

 Note: The processing time depends on the number of images you upload.
 The more images you upload, the longer it will take to process.

-### 3) OUTPUT PAGE
+### OUTPUT PAGE
 - The restored images will be shown in the browser.
 - For every image, will be shown the original image, the restored image, and, between them, a comparison on the areas most affected by the process.
 - Clicking on **DOWNLOAD** button the browser will download the restored images and bring you back to the landing page.
-- Clicking on **RESTART** button will bring you back to the landing.
-ATTENTION YOU will loose all your processed images
+- Clicking on **RESTART** button will bring you back to the landing. **ATTENTION**- You will loose all your processed images!!!